-Born and raised in the Texas Hill Country, Cobey is a graphic designer based in New York City with a degree in Communication Design (Parsons, Class of 2019).
+Cobey Lusinger is a graphic designer born and raised in the Texas Hill Country.
+He is currently based in New York City, having moved there to study Communication Design (Parsons School of Design, Class of 2019).
 He focuses on publication and editorial design, motion graphics, film, and (more recently) typeface design.
-He wishes to learn more about CG animation, copyright and IP law, sign language, and the art of paper-making.
+He wishes to learn more about CG animation, copyright and IP law, front-end programming, sign language, and the art of paper-making.

 And In the Vast City, an animated short based on the work of Russian avante-guarde illustrators.
 The Contemporary Androgyne: A Reader, an editorial and book design which conflicts with the parameters of layouts.